thebeatlesphan/BankOfTrinh/BankOfTrinh.Server/README.md

-# BankOfTrinh.Server

-The backend API for BankOfTrinh, a banking simulator built for learning and portfolio practice.

-This project is intentionally designed as a modular monolith.
-The goal is to practice C#, ASP.NET Core, Entity Framework Core, SQL Server, Docker, API design, transactions, testing, and general systems design without overengineering the application.

 ## Current Progress

-The initial domain entities have been created:
+The initial domain entities and EF Core database setup have been created.

+Implemented:

-- `Customer`
+- `Customer` domain entity
-- `BankAccount`
+- `BankAccount` domain entity

-These are currently plain C# domain classes.
-They contain the initial banking data and business rules but are not connected to a database or API yet.
+- `BankDbContext`
+- SQL Server provider configuration
+- Development connection string using .NET User Secrets
+- Initial EF Core migration: `InitialCreate`

+The initial migration has been generated but has not yet been applied to the SQL Server database.

 ## Repository Structure